MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

 > Applies to Azure Stack HCI, version v20H2; Windows Server 2019

-Cluster sets increase server node count in a single Software Defined Data Center (SDDC) cloud by orders of magnitude.
-A cluster set is a loosely-coupled grouping of multiple failover clusters: compute, storage or hyper-converged.
-Cluster sets technology enables virtual machine fluidity across member clusters within a cluster set and a unified storage namespace across the set in support of virtual machine fluidity.
+A cluster set is a loosely-coupled grouping of multiple failover clusters for compute, storage, or hyper-converged.
+By using a cluster set, you can increase the number of server nodes in a single Software Defined Data Center (SDDC) cloud by orders of magnitude.
+Cluster sets enable virtual machine (VM) fluidity across member clusters and a presents a unified storage namespace across the set.

-While preserving existing Failover Cluster management experiences on member clusters, a cluster set instance additionally offers key use cases around lifecycle management at the aggregate.
-This Windows Server 2019 Scenario Evaluation Guide provides you the necessary background information along with step-by-step instructions to evaluate cluster sets technology using PowerShell.
+While preserving existing failover cluster management experiences on member clusters, a cluster set also offers key use cases around lifecycle management.
+This article provides you the necessary information and PowerShell instructions for deployment.

+You can mix Storage Spaces Direct clusters with traditional clusters in a set.
+You can scale Hyper-V compute or Storage Spaces Direct clusters for scaling.

+Cluster sets are managed currently using PowerShell commands or WMI.

+Cluster sets can contain clustered servers running Windows Server 2019 or Azure Stack HCI.
+If you want to add a Windows Server 2016 cluster for example, you must first migrate the cluster to Windows Server 2019.

+The recommendation for cluster sets is to use the same processor hardware within each individual cluster as well as the entire cluster cet for live migrations between clusters to occur.

+Cluster set VMs can only be manually live-migrated across clusters - they cannot automatically failover.

+Use Storage Replica (SR) across member clusters to realize storage resiliency to cluster failures.
+When using SR, bear in mind that namespace storage UNC paths will not change on SR failover to the replica target cluster.

+Using stretched clusters, you can failover VMs across fault domains (sites) in a disaster recovery situation if an entire site goes down.

+Both IPv4 and IPv6 are supported with cluster sets.

+All member clusters in a cluster set must be in the same AD forest.

+Cluster sets been tested and supported up to 64 total cluster nodes.
+However, cluster sets architecture scales to much larger limits and is not something that is hardcoded for a limit.
+Please let Microsoft know if larger scale is critical to you and how you plan to use it.

+Storage Spaces Direct operates within a single cluster and not across member clusters in a cluster set, with each cluster having its own storage pool.

 ## Introduction

-Cluster sets technology is developed to meet specific customer requests operating Software Defined Datacenter (SDDC) clouds at scale.
-Cluster sets value proposition may be summarized as the following:
+Cluster sets offer the following value propositions:

-- Significantly increase the supported SDDC cloud scale for running highly available virtual machines by combining multiple smaller clusters into a single large fabric, even while keeping the software fault boundary to a single cluster
+- Significantly increase the supported SDDC cloud scale for running highly available VMs by combining multiple smaller clusters into a single large fabric, even while keeping the software fault boundary to a single cluster
-- Manage entire Failover Cluster lifecycle including onboarding and retiring clusters, without impacting tenant virtual machine availability, via fluidly migrating virtual machines across this large fabric
+- Manage entire failover cluster lifecycle including onboarding and retiring clusters, without impacting tenant virtual machine availability, via fluidly migrating virtual machines across this large fabric
 - Easily change the compute-to-storage ratio in your hyper-converged I
 - Benefit from [Azure-like Fault Domains and Availability sets](htttps://docs.microsoft.com/azure/virtual-machines/windows/manage-availability) across clusters in initial virtual machine placement and subsequent virtual machine migration
 - Mix-and-match different generations of CPU hardware into the same cluster set fabric, even while keeping individual fault domains homogeneous for maximum efficiency.
 Please note that the recommendation of same hardware is still present within each individual cluster as well as the entire cluster set.

-From a high level view, this is what cluster sets can look like.
+The following diagram illustrates a cluster set at a high level:

  :::image type="content" source="media/cluster-set/cluster-set.png" alt-text="Cluster set" lightbox="media/cluster-set/cluster-set.png":::

-The following provides a quick summary of each of the elements in the above image:
+The following provides a quick summary of each of the elements shown:

 **Management cluster**